SABRIL ® (vigabatrin) Tablets and Powder for Oral Solution

-SABRIL is a prescription medicine used with other treatments in adults and children 10 years of age and older with refractory complex partial seizures (CPS), who have not responded well enough to several other treatments, and if the possible benefits outweigh the risk of vision loss.
+SABRIL (vigabatrin) is a prescription medicine used with other treatments in adults and children 10 years of age and older with refractory complex partial seizures (CPS) who have not responded well enough to several other treatments and if the possible benefits outweigh the risk of vision loss.
 SABRIL should not be the first medicine used to treat CPS.

-SABRIL is a prescription medicine used in babies, 1 month to 2 years old, with infantile spasms (IS), if the possible benefits outweigh the possible risk of vision loss.
+SABRIL (vigabatrin) is a prescription medicine used in babies, 1month to 2 years old, with infantile spasms (IS), if the possible benefits outweigh the possible risk of vision loss.

 - It is not possible for your healthcare provider to know when vision loss will happen.
 It could happen soon after starting SABRIL or any time during treatment.
 It may even happen after treatment has stopped.

-- Because SABRIL might cause vision loss, it is available to healthcare providers and patients only under a special program called the Support, Help And Resources for Epilepsy (SHARE) Program.
-Your healthcare provider will explain the details of the SHARE Program to you.
+- Because SABRIL might cause permanent vision loss, it is available to healthcare providers and patients only under a special program called the SABRIL Risk Evaluation and Mitigation Strategy (REMS) Program.
+Your healthcare provider will explain the details of this Program to you.

-- SABRIL can permanently damage the vision of anyone who takes it.
-The most noticeable loss is in the ability to see to the side when looking straight ahead (peripheral vision).
+- SABRIL can damage the vision of anyone who takes it.
+People who take SABRIL do not lose all of their vision, but some people can have severe loss particularly to their ability to see to the side when looking straight ahead (peripheral vision).
+With severe vision loss, you may only be able to see things straight in front of you (sometimes called “tunnel vision”).
+You may also have blurry vision.
 If this happens, it will not get better.
-People who take SABRIL do not lose all of their vision, but some people can have severe loss and may only be able to see things straight in front of them (sometimes called “tunnel vision”), and they may also have blurry vision.

 - Tell your healthcare provider right away if you (or your child): might not be seeing as well as before starting SABRIL; start to trip, bump into things, or are more clumsy than usual; are surprised by people or things coming in front of you that seem to come out of nowhere; or if your baby is acting differently than normal.
 These changes can mean that vision damage has occurred.

-- Your healthcare provider will test your (or your child’s) vision before or within 4 weeks after starting SABRIL, and at least every 3 months during treatment until SABRIL is stopped.
-Vision should also be tested about 3 to 6 months after SABRIL is stopped.
-You (or your child) may not be able to be tested in certain situations.
+- It is recommended that your healthcare provider test your (or your child’s) vision before or within 4 weeks after starting SABRIL, and at least every 3 months during treatment until SABRIL is stopped.
+It is also recommended that vision be tested about 3 to 6 months after SABRIL is stopped.
 It is difficult to test vision in babies, but to the extent possible, all babies should have their vision tested.
 Your healthcare provider will determine if testing can be done.
 Regular vision testing is important because damage can happen before any changes are noticed.

 - Vision tests cannot prevent the vision damage that can happen with SABRIL, but they do allow SABRIL to be stopped if vision has gotten worse, which usually will lessen further damage.
 Even these regular vision tests may not show vision damage before it is serious and permanent.
 Parents, caregivers, and healthcare providers may not recognize the symptoms, or find vision loss in babies, until it is severe.